 - Spoiler alert: Provides the ability to hide content marked with a [spoiler] tag in posts.

 - Follow: Allows users to follow other users and receive notifications of their activity.

 Additional plugins to be added:

 - Dark/Light Mode Toggle: Adds a toggle for switching between dark and light-mode.

 In order to make our forum more beautiful, @deadpine has developed a Discourse theme which we hope will improve discoverability and make the overall user experience a bit more pleasant.
 Our thoughts behind the design choices, and how to activate it, can be found in this thread.
 Feedback is very welcome!

-The forum, just like any other communication channels, need clear guidelines and moderation in order to reduce noise and create the atmosphere we seek to achieve.
+The forum, just like any other communication channels, deserves clear guidelines and moderation in order to limit noise and create the atmosphere we seek to achieve.